flyteorg/flyte/rsts/deployment/cluster_config/general.rst

     project: flyteexamples
     domain: development

-Update the task resource attributes for a project-domain-workflow combination:
+Update the task resource attributes for a project-domain combination:

 .. prompt:: bash